-Throughout the pandemic, the Arava Institute has continued to educate Israeli, Palestinian, Jordanian, and international students, many of whom chose to stay in lockdown on our isolated desert kibbutz campus rather than go home.
+Throughout the pandemic, the Arava Institute continued to educate Israeli, Palestinian, Jordanian, and international students, many of whom chose to stay in lockdown on our isolated desert kibbutz campus rather than go home.
 We originally shifted our entire curriculum to online classes, including the Peace-Building Leadership Seminar.
-Since the state of Israel has been relaxing its stay-at-home restrictions over the past several weeks, our campus is slowly starting to open up, and small numbers of students are now able to congregate for classes, which are still held online concurrently.
+Since the state of Israel began relaxing its stay-at-home restrictions near the end of the spring semester, our campus slowly started to open up, and small numbers of students were able to congregate for classes, which were still held online concurrently.

 We are happy to announce that the Arava Institute will be open and holding in-person classes during the fall semester, which will start on the delayed date of October 13; all activities will be run in compliance with all relevant Ministry of Health regulations.
 Our online application is open now.